Singh Saab the Great

 Singh Saab the Great is a 2013 Indian Hindi-language action drama film directed by Anil Sharma.
-The film stars Sunny Deol, Urvashi Rautela, Amrita Rao and Prakash Raj as main characters.
-The film marks the return of Sunny Deol to action genre after a long time.
+The film stars Sunny Deol, Amrita Rao, Urvashi Rautela and Prakash Raj as main characters.
+The film marks the return of Sunny Deol to the action genre after a long time.
 Also, Deol and Sharma paired up once again after Gadar: Ek Prem Katha.
-The film narrates the story of a man who decides to teach a lesson to the man, who ruined his life, by reforming him.
-The film's story and screenplay has been written by Shaktimaan Talwar, and the action sequences have been directed by Tinu Verna and Kanal Kannan.
+The film narrates the story of a ex-collector who decides to teach a lesson to the man, who was responsible for his wife's death, by reforming him.
+The film's story and screenplay have been written by Shaktimaan Talwar, and the action sequences have been directed by Tinu Verna and Kanal Kannan.
 The music has been provided by Anand Raj Anand and Sonu Nigam.
-Amisha Patel was supposed to play the lead role but backed out due to ever changing schedules.
-The film released officially on 22 November 2013.
+Amisha Patel was supposed to play the lead role but backed out due to ever-changing schedules.

+The film also notably competed at the 2014 Pyongyang International Film Festival in North Korea in the main Best Film category.
+Despite the positive reviews, the movie bombed at box office.

 Plot

-A common man works as a tax collector in a small city.
-A TV journalist uncovers the mysterious hero's back story.
-It starts in a small village named Chironji, with a small argument about food issues in a village caused by a local goon named Jatta Singh when Singh Saab (Sunny Deol) makes his grand entry.
-Singh Saab is an honest, noble and loyal man.
-Above all else, he lives his life on honest principles and that makes him a messiah of common people. and he came with the offer from his movement named People's Beat, which is for a noble cause, approached to Jatta Singh to let the goods from his factories to be used for a good cause.
+An honest IAS officer gets a posting as a Collector in a small city.
+A TV journalist, Shikha Chaturvedi, uncovers the mysterious hero's backstory.
+It starts in a small village named Chironji, with a small argument about food issues in a village caused by a local goon named Jatta Singh (Shahbaz Khan) when Singh Saab (Sunny Deol) makes his grand entry.
+Singh Saab is an honest, noble, and loyal man.
+Above all else, he lives his life on honest principles, and that makes him a messiah of common people.
+He came with an offer from his movement named People's Beat, which is for a noble cause, and approached Jatta Singh to let the goods from his factories be used for a good cause.
 This enrages Jatta Singh and attacks Singh Saab.
-He denies to hit back to honor the day, which was 2 October, Non-Violence Day.
+He denies hitting back to honor the day, which was 2 October, Non-Violence Day.
 But things got messy, and Singh Saab and Jatta have a duel.

-Then they get several invitations, which of one from Bhadhori, upsets him, and a TV reporter named Shikha Chuturvadi (Amrita Rao) approached to him and believes that he is living a noble life as a hoax.
+Then they get several invitations, one from Bhadhori, which upsets him, and a TV reporter named Shikha Chuturvadi (Amrita Rao) approached to him and believes that he is living a noble life as a hoax.
 Then he was shaken and decided to tell her about the story of his life revolving around the name Bhadhori.
 It flashes back to 7 years earlier, the time when he was known as Saranjeet Singh Talwar, an IAS officer.
-He was travelling with his loving wife Minnie (Urvashi Rautela) to a small city Bhadhori, where he was transferred as the Collector.
+He was travelling with his loving wife Minnie (Urvashi Rautela) to a small city, Bhadhori, where he was transferred as the Collector.
 There he starts a court of justice for action to be taken against corrupt individuals.